hemalvarambhia/bitmap-editor/README.md

 Bitmaps are represented as an M x N matrix of pixels with each element representing a colour.

+# Development Assumptions
+No edge cases have been considered in solving this problem.
+Nevertheless, edge cases have been identified and listed as pending tests, and would be the topic of a conversation with the user.

 # Program input

 The input consists of a file containing a sequence of commands, where